ingvardm/jstor/docs/api.md

 <a name="removeMiddleware"></a>

 ## removeMiddleware(prop)
-remove middleware function from prop setter
+Remove middleware function from prop setter

 **Kind**: global function